Skip to main content

 When it comes to splurge-worthy areas, consider these seven options.
 Get these pieces right and the rest will take care of itself.

-A statement couch
+A centerpiece couch

-Open the wallet for paint (and pro painters)
+Splashing for paint (and pro painters)

-A cohesive and expandable sound system
+A modular and expandable sound system

 Something uniquely you